ranuga-anthony/ranuga-anthony/README.md

 - 👋 Hi, I’m @ranuga-anthony
 - 👀 I’m interested in Fullstack web development and related technologies like reactjs, nodejs, express, mongodb,nextjs, nestjs and restapis
 - and machine learning and AI including use of libraries such as pandas and numpy and ml models as well.'"
 I'm also interested in python, java, javascript, tailwind CSS etc..
-- 🌱 I’m currently learning BEng.(Hons.)Software Engineering at University of Westminster, UK.
+- 🌱 I’m currently following BEng(Hons.)Software Engineering at University of Westminster, UK.
 - 💞️ I’m looking to collaborate on any fullstack, front end, backend, ml and ai projects etc...
 - 📫 How to reach me :  www.linkedin.com/in/ranuga-anthony
 - 😄 Pronouns: He/Him